A. Amortization base

 The allocation in a year of amortizations greater than those allowed by tax does not constitute a deductible expense, without prejudice to the fact that the excess may be deductible in subsequent periods.

-Note: Article 7 of Law 16/2012, of December 27, which adopts various tax measures aimed at consolidating public finances and promoting economic activity (BOE of 28) established for taxpayers who did not comply the requirements to be considered small companies, a limitation on the deductibility of the accounting amortization of tangible and intangible assets and real estate investments in the years 2013 and 2014 of up to 70 percent of the amount that would have been tax deductible for application of the general amortization systems or that provided for elements of intangible assets with a defined useful life.
+Note: Article 7 of Law 16/2012, of December 27, which adopts various tax measures aimed at consolidating public finances and promoting economic activity (BOE of December 28) established for taxpayers that did not meet the requirements to be considered small companies, a limitation on the deductibility of the accounting amortization of tangible and intangible assets and real estate investments in the years 2013 and 2014 of up to 70 percent of the amount that would have resulted for tax purposes. deductible by application of the general amortization systems or that provided for elements of intangible assets with a defined useful life.
 The accounting amortization that was not tax deductible (30 percent) can be deducted from 2015 on a straight-line basis over a period of ten years or, optionally, over the useful life of the asset.

 Precision: repealing provision 2.z) of LIS declares article 7 of Law 16/2012 in force with regard to Corporate Tax.